nicusX/etcd-terraform-ansible-aws-sample/README.md

 ### Keypair

-Easiest way to generate keypairs is using AWS console.
-This also generates the identity file (`.pem`) in the correct format for AWS (not trivial to do it by CLI).
+The easiest way to generate keypairs is using AWS console.
+This also creates the identity file (`.pem`) in the correct format for AWS (not trivial to do it by CLI).

 Note that Terraform script expects keypairs have been loaded into AWS.
 Keypair names can be modified in `variables.tf` (default: use `lorenzo-glf` both for Bastion and etcd nodes)